johnraber/kraken-examples/README.md

 kraken-examples
 ===============

-**Example applications built with krakenjs v1.0.0-rc.3 candidate**
+**Example applications built with kraken-js v1.0.0-rc.3 candidate**

-*Caution*: The krakenjs candidate krakenjs v1.0.0-rc.3 is stable but we are still in the process of testing and fixing bugs.
+*Caution*: The kraken-js candidate v1.0.0-rc.3 is stable but we are still in the process of testing and fixing bugs.
 Since it is a release candidate, the examples are subject to change a bit in future.